 The end result?
 My vegan tomato soup.
 It's a creamy, luscious, healthy soup recipe that is reminiscent of the tomato soups from my childhood, but tastes better and is much better for my family, and the environment.
 An added bonus: it's vegan, paleo, gluten-free, and milk-alternative friendly!

 What was your favorite soup growing up?
 We all have one.
 And hey – if you make this soup, be sure to share it on Instagram and tag me.
 The more soup, the better!

 Vegan Tomato Soup

-- Add your spices of choice.
+- Stir in the turmeric and your other spices of choice.

 - Take the pot off the heat and allow to cool before placing in your blender.

-- Blend until creamy.
+- Blend until smooth; heat and serve.